mattermost/docs/source/about/product.rst

 ------------------------
 Mattermost is an integrated platform of productivity tools that provides workflow orchestration and eliminates context switching between.
 Mattermost offers solutions incorporating channel-based communication, structured workflow execution, and project workflows.
 The platform provides a single secure deployment, shared user management, and a common user experience with a comprehensive toolset enabling enterprise-grade collaboration.

 The platform is fully extensible by design, supporting a rich ecosystem of third-party applications and integrations.
-Mattermost is easily enhanced and customized using open APIs, developer frameworks, open-source customizations, and community-driven enhancements.
+Mattermost is easily enhanced and customized using open APIs, developer frameworks, open source customizations, and community-driven enhancements.
 Mattermost also supports 20 languages to meet the needs of global teams.

 Collaboration Workflows Addressed by Mattermost